SAMUELPV/ExtremeReactors2/modpack-api-wrapper/README.md

 - "Add" : an array of new value to add.
 - "Remove" : an array of names (strings).
 Any existing value which name match a name in this array will be removed.

+If you add an element with the same name of an existing one the existing one will be replaced.

 _**The coolants system**_